phoenixframework/phoenix_guides/docs/deployment/heroku.md

 - [Remote shells](https://hexdocs.pm/iex/IEx.html#module-remote-shells) and remote observer are not possible.
     - Heroku does not allow SSH access to your dynos so you can not inspect, debug, or trace your production nodes using things like [the built-in Observer](https://elixir-lang.org/getting-started/mix-otp/supervisor-and-application.html#observer).

-- Hot upgrades are not possible.
-    - Heroku deployments always replace dynos so websocket connections, running processes, etc will be lost on every deploy.

-If you're looking for a platform without these limitations, [Gigalixir](https://www.gigalixir.com/) is an Elixir-only PaaS, very similar to Heroku, designed to solve these problems.
+If you are just getting started or you don't expect to use the features above, Heroku should be enough for your needs.
+For instance, if you are migrating an existing application running on Heroku to Phoenix, keeping a similar set of features, Elixir will perform just as well or even better then your current stack.

+If you want a platform-as-a-service without these limitations, try [Gigalixir](http://gigalixir.readthedocs.io/).
+If you don't want a PaaS, try [Distillery](https://github.com/bitwalker/distillery).

 ## Steps